isomerpages/gb-assist/pages/solutionrepo/solution19.md

 ### Description

 The automated rice dispenser stores cooked rice is kept warm in a tub.
-The rice is then automatically dispensed in pre-set quantities

-Min capacity: 9kg cooked rice

-Grant support: 80% of cost of equipment, up to $16,000 grant
+The rice is then automatically dispensed in pre-set quantities Min capacity 9kg cooked riceGrant support 80% of cost of equipment, up to $16,000 grant

-### Details of Solution
+### Packages Available

 N.A.